leslieyang/Profile/README.md

 - Embedded platform development
 - Bring-up, verification, and debug of new hardware platforms
-- Porting to new RTOS
+- Porting application to new RTOS
 - Development proprietary low level BSP
 - Reduce code size